November 29, 2019

 Barriers to Restaurant Delivery?

-Third-party delivery is one of the most important of the day for restaurant operators.
+Third-party deliveries are some of the most important of the day for restaurant operators.
 According to Technomic, operators are experiencing a 20% increase in delivery sales this year.

 Yet one of the big barriers for continued growth is the integrity of the package handed to customers by third-party delivery drivers.
 A dip in consumer confidence in the safety of the food they deliver can be a crisis for any operator.
 If you are a restauranteur here’s another thing to keep you up at night.